Welcome

 Hello everyone,

-We have a unique medical toxicology program in Atlanta with many strengths that will not only teach you to be an excellent clinician and researcher, but also provide you with education/opportunities in public health and government.
-Emory University, The Centers for Disease Control and Prevention (CDC), the Agency for Toxic Substances and Disease Registry (ATSDR) and the Georgia Poison Center are the entities involved with the fellowship.
-Emory University and the Georgia Poison Center provide the patient care experience, clinical research experience and didactic teaching while the CDC and ATSDR provide the epidemiological research and public health experience and education.
+We have a unique medical toxicology program in Atlanta with many strengths that will not only teach you to be an excellent clinician and researcher, but also provide you with education/opportunities in public health.
+Emory University, Grady Memorial Hospital and the Georgia Poison Center are the entities mainly involved with the fellowship.
+Grady Memorial Hospital and the Georgia Poison Center provide the patient care experiences, whereas Emory University provides most of the medical education, didactic teaching and epidemiologic/clinical research experience.

-We are a friendly cohesive group that plans several social events and activities together including hikes in North Georgia with Dr. Kiernan and her pup Beamer, wine tasting at Vinoteca with Dr. Kazzi, and picking peaches and blueberries at Southern Belle Farms with me.
-For some, wellness is achieved via living life to the fullest in both work and play.
+We are a friendly cohesive group that plans several social events and activities together including hikes in North Georgia with Dr. Kiernan and her pups Beamer & Thurman, wine tasting at Vinoteca with Dr. Kazzi, and picking peaches and blueberries at Southern Belle Farms with Dr. Carpenter and me.
+For some, like Dr. Kazzi, wellness is achieved via living life to the fullest in both work and play.
 However, as an introvert myself, I understand that others need alone time to recharge their batteries and achieve wellness.
 Both types of people can thrive in our program.

 Lastly, Atlanta is a vibrant, growing and diverse city that I have been proud to call my home since 1996.
 It has many great neighborhoods, restaurants, and parks.
 It has one of the busiest airports in the world and is an hour away from the foothills of the Appalachian Mountains and four to five hours from the beach.
 I invite you to explore all that we have to offer.
 Please do not hesitate to reach out with any questions as you consider whether this fellowship is where you belong.